ANSLab-UHN/sEMG-TypingDatabase/README.md

 timing data between the sEMG and the keylogger data is included with the dataset.

 ## Directory Structure
 Full participant directory can be found in the provided link.
 A sample participant (P1) is included in the CleanData folder here.
+The directory structure for the CleanData folder is provided below.
 ```
 CleanData/
 	P1-20/